typemill/typemill/content/1_getting-started/01-installation.md

 All settings and users are stored in the folder `settings`.
 You can manually edit these files, but it is not recommended because it can crash the system if done wrong.

 You can configure your system online, but there is no content editor yet.
 So for time beeing, you have to edit your content offline with a markdown editor and upload the files with an FTP software.
-If your changes are not visible at once, press `F5` to refresh the cache.
+If your changes are not immediately visible, press `F5` to refresh the cache.

 If you need more detailed instructions, please read on.